Ninja-Squad/ninja-squad.github.com/_posts/2019-12-11-what-is-new-angular-9.0.md

 you'll see if it is the former or the latter and from which module it comes from.
 It should be way smarter and more robust overall.

-## TypeScript 3.6
+## TypeScript 3.7

-This release also comes with the need to upgrade to TypeScript 3.6.
+This release also comes with the need to upgrade to at least TypeScript 3.6, and you can even use TypeScript 3.7.
-You can check out which new features TS 3.6 offers on the [Microsoft blog](https://devblogs.microsoft.com/typescript/announcing-typescript-3-6/).
+You can check out which new features TS 3.6 and TS 3.7 offers on the [Microsoft blog](https://devblogs.microsoft.com/typescript/announcing-typescript-3-6/) [posts](https://devblogs.microsoft.com/typescript/announcing-typescript-3-7/) (optional chaining, yay \o/).

 ## Automatic migrations